 3. Best Possible Future Self Exercise

-This exercise engages clients to visualize and write about what they envision the very best version of who they are looks like.
-It is a writing exercise, and participants are encouraged to reflect on:
+This exercise engages clients to visualize and write about how they envision the very best version of themselves.
+It is a writing exercise, and participants are encouraged to reflect and consider the following:

-- A version of their best possible self in a way that is very pleasing and that they are interested in meeting and being.
+- A version of their best possible self who they are interested in meeting and being.

-- Imagining vivid details that they have succeeded in accomplishing their life goals.
-This needs to be realistic, positive, and attainable.
+- Vivid details about having succeeded in accomplishing their life goals.
+These need to be realistic, positive, and attainable.
 What does this look like?
 How do they feel?
 Who else shares this experience with them?

 - The specific character strengths that this best future self embodies.

-- The specific character strengths required to begin moving towards becoming that best possible future self.
+- The specific character strengths required to begin moving toward becoming that best possible future self.

-Building on from several research studies, this exercise has been proven to help individuals enhance their self-regulation as it creates an opportunity for them to learn and understand what drives them, their emotional reactions, and the structure of their priorities (Omodei & Wearing, 1990).
+This exercise has been proven to help individuals enhance their self-regulation, as it creates an opportunity for them to learn and understand what drives them, their emotional reactions, and the structure of their priorities (Omodei & Wearing, 1990).

-Within Positive Psychology Coaching, this exercise can be utilized throughout a coaching journey for the client to add to as they further develop clarity over their goals and what their best future self might look like.
+Within positive psychology coaching, this exercise can be utilized throughout a coaching journey for the client to add to and modify as they develop further clarity about their goals and what their best future self might look like.

-Throughout our lives, we often turn to those closest to us to ask for their advice and guidance with any number of challenges, decisions, or questions we might have about life and how to live it.
-You might even go so far as to call this Life Coaching, and in a more formalized way, that’s mostly what a Life Coach does.
+Throughout our lives, we often turn to those closest to us to ask for their advice about challenges, decisions, and life questions.
+You might even go so far as to call this life coaching, and in a more formalized way, that’s mostly what a life coach does.